 Fluorescent or tube style lights

-Older style fluorescent 1 ½” thick T-12 light tubes with a magnetic ballast can be replaced with newer fixtures like the T-8 tubes and use an electronic ballast that is more efficient, durable and won’t flicker and hum like magnetic ballasts as they age.
+Older style fluorescent, 1 ½” thick, T-12 light tubes with a magnetic ballast can be replaced with newer fixtures like the T-8 tubes, which use an electronic ballast that is more efficient, durable and won’t flicker and hum like magnetic ballasts as they age.

 Motion sensors or photo cells on exterior light fixtures can save a significant amount of energy.
 Motion sensors can also provide a useful “surprise” to animals or trespassers.
 There are even motion sensor light switches made for interior use.
 Check your local lighting specialty store or home center for product availability and advice.